ThePrinoob/spotify-listening-bot/README.md

 or run the Script and it will automatically ask for your Credentials

+### How I use it
+I use this Bot in combination with Raspotify on my Raspberry Pi.
+It allows your Rasperry Pi to be a Spotify Connect Device so the Music is played on a Device which no one hears or uses directly.
+[Here](https://pimylifeup.com/raspberry-pi-spotify/) is a Link on how you can configure it.

 ## Run options
 These are optionals parameters, they are not necessary to run the program.